Understanding and reaching our audience

 Extractives sector: Our primary audience in this sector includes the mining, quarrying, roading, contracting, concrete and cement industries.

 Legal sector: Our primary audience in this sector includes legal practitioners spanning small legal firms and chambers to large corporate law firms.
 It also includes all of the main courts and tribunals.
+It has a growing in-house counsel readership amongst the New Zealand corporate and Government community.

 Within these key industries it reaches over 90 per cent of industry participants (in some cases near 100 per cent) at a decision-maker, professional, and C-suite level.